robisim74/angular-l10n/docs/spec/api.md

 ### ILocaleValidation
 Method | Function
 ------ | --------
-`parseNumber(s: string): number | null` | Converts a string to a number according to default locale.
+`parseNumber(s: string, defaultLocale?: string): number | null` | Converts a string to a number according to default locale.
 If the string cannot be converted to a number, returns NaN
+`getRegExp(digits: string, defaultLocale?: string): RegExp` |

 <br>